 To:

-Scope note: This property documents the number of parts, an instance of E60 Number of which an instance of E19 Physical Object is composed.
+Scope note: This property documents the number of parts, an instance of E60 Number, of which an instance of E19 Physical Object is composed.

 P76 has contact point (provides access to)

 DECISION: following the deprecation of E51 Contact Point in the CRM in favor of E41 Appellation, affected properties need be edited as well.